Waziup/learning-center-content/content/en/courses/3.BoardsSensors/2.DevBoards/_index.md

 ---
 module: 1
 lecture: 1
-title: Overview of available development boards
+title: Overview of boards and peripherals
 description: This course will go through the various IoT development boards available on the market.
 ---